nanoframework/nf-interpreter/CODE_KEEPERS.md

-The following is a list of keepers for different areas of the **nano Framework** code.
+The following is a list of keepers for different areas of the **nanoFramework** code.
 Each of the keepers is responsible for ensuring that changes in their areas are reviewed, either by themselves or by someone they designate, in addition to being the final word for the architecture and content of an area.